vladdsm/myblog_attempt/_posts/2018-03-03-topics-LazyTrade5-ReadingNews.md

 * Learn to perform web harvesting or scrapping to gather information from the Internet using R and rvest package
 * Be able to automatically disable your trading systems in case matched Macroeconomic news are detected
 * Learn to perform Polarity Scoring sentiment analysis of the text
-* Perform descriptive analysis of the Polarity Scoring of the News headers from 3 english speaking countries US, UK, CA (I have a separate course about automated translation as well)
+* Perform descriptive analysis of the Polarity Scoring of the News headers from 3 english speaking countries US, UK, CA (if needed please check a separate course about automated translation with R and Google API)
 * Get the example of trading robot (use at your own risk) to define explore and test the trading idea
 * Answer the question: “Are we bombarded by the bad news?”